Difference Between Foster and Adopt

 Foster vs Adopt

-‘Foster’ is a term that denotes that a child does not have his parents to provide for him as they are both unfit as per the law to rear a child without harming the child’s upbringing and therefore, is assigned a family by the child-care services with whom the child resides for a limited period.
+‘Foster’ is a term that denotes that a child does not have his parents to provide for him as they are both unfit as per the law to rear a child without harming the child’s upbringing and, therefore, is assigned a family by the child-care services with whom the child resides for a limited period.

-On the other hand, ‘Adopt’ connotes the scenario where a child is welcomed into the house and lives of a biologically unrelated family.
+On the other hand, ‘Adopt’ connotes the scenario where a child is welcomed into the house and lives with a biologically unrelated family.
 This family then provides for the child as if it were their own.
 All the responsibilities that a parent is expected to perform have to be performed by them.

 Comparison Table